How to Have the Perfect Wedding Day - Based on Tips (and Regrets) from Married Couples

 - Don’t have a vintage car if you love that new electric Jag!

 And please get married where you want to, not where uncle George used to work or where your Nan used to meet her friends.
-This article on Huff Post about boundaries worth a look.
+This article on Huff Post about boundaries is worth a look.

 Don’t invite 100s of people!